normoes/gitlab_scripts/README.md

 The tool takes a group id and lists all the tags of the contained repositories.

+The repositories I check with `get_most_recent_tag.py` create zip files of terraform modules and store them in an AWS S3 bucket in a deployment pipeline.
+I regularly use `get_most_recent_tag.py` in combination with `get_tf_module_source_version.py`, in order to check whether I use the most recent version of the modules.

 Goal:
   * Get most recent tags of the repositories within a group.